Professor of History, SST China (FA)

 We will be returning to Nanchong with another SST group during the second half of 2014.

 My wife Rachel and I are parents of two daughters, Lydia and Esther.
 Rachel is one of the pastors at Silverwood Mennonite Church here in Goshen.
-This summer we visited family in our home states of Michigan and Pennsylvania, and also enjoyed time at Brown County State Park in southern Indiana.
+This summer we visited family in our home states of Michigan and Pennsylvania, and are preparing to go to China.

 - Professor of History

-Chair, History and Political Science Department, 2005-2012; Snowden Fellow,Young Center for Anabaptist and Pietist Studies, Elizabethtown College, Fall 2009; Faculty director, Goshen College program in China, Fall 2008
+Chair, History and Political Science Department, 2005-2012; Snowden Fellow,Young Center for Anabaptist and Pietist Studies, Elizabethtown College, Fall 2009; Faculty leader, China Study-Service Term, Fall 2008 and Fall 2014

 - Assistant and Associate Professor of History